torvalds/linux/Documentation/firmware-guide/acpi/namespace.rst

 Abstract
 ========
-The Linux ACPI subsystem converts ACPI namespace objects into a Linux device tree under the /sys/devices/LNXSYSTM:00 and updates it upon receiving ACPI hotplug notification events.
+The GNU/Linux ACPI subsystem converts ACPI namespace objects into a GNU/Linux device tree under the /sys/devices/LNXSYSTM:00 and updates it upon receiving ACPI hotplug notification events.
 For each device object in this hierarchy there is a corresponding symbolic link in the